About the Visiting Scholar Program

 Approved visiting scholars are provided with a workspace, IT access and library access.
 They are encouraged to participate in the academic life of the University including research seminars and public lectures.
 Visiting scholars may also be able to attend law classes with the permission of the Executive Dean.

 The Faculty is generally unable to facilitate visits by PhD students from other institutions.
 However, some places may be available in exceptional cases.

 International visitors may require a visa.
 It is the visiting scholar’s responsibility to obtain an appropriate visa that allows them to undertake all the activities they plan to do while in Australia.
 Depending on the type of visa, processing times can take up to several months so it is important that prospective visitors lodge their Visiting Scholar Program application early.
 For information about visas, prospective visitors should refer to the Australian Government's Department of Immigration website or contact the nearest Australian Embassy, Consulate or High Commission office for advice.

 Prospective visitors should email the following to email@example.com at least three months prior to their intended visit:

-- A brief curriculum vitae that includes details of academic employment, qualifications and publications.
+- A brief curriculum vitae which includes details of academic employment, qualifications, and publications;

-- A 1-2 page proposal outlining the research project, planned collaboration with Bond Law staff and any other activities intended during the visit.
+- A 1-2 page proposal outlining the research project, planned collaboration with Bond Law staff, and any other activities intended during the visit; and

 - A letter or email from a Bond Law academic staff member or Research Centre indicating agreement to host the visit.